South Korean President Clings To Power After Martial Law U-turn - UrduPoint

 Seoul's allies were alarmed -- Washington said it found out via television -- and the opposition quickly filed an impeachment motion saying Yoon "gravely violated the constitution and the law".
 A vote is set for Saturday at around 7:00 pm (1000 GMT).

-South Korean police also announced Thursday they were investigating Yoon for "insurrection" -- a crime that transcends presidential immunity and can carry the death penalty -- after the opposition filed a complaint against him and other key figures involved.

-The opposition holds a large majority in the 300-member legislature and require only a handful of defections from Yoon's People Power Party (PPP) to secure the two-thirds majority needed for impeachment.
+The opposition holds a large majority in the 300-member legislature and requires only a handful of defections from Yoon's People Power Party (PPP) to secure the two-thirds majority needed for impeachment.

 But on Thursday, PPP leader Han Dong-hoon said that while he had demanded Yoon leave the party over his "unconstitutional martial law", he would block the impeachment motion.